 - sail the coastline or charter a boat

 You can also climb and boulder on the Ross of Mull – at Ardtun, Fionnphort, Fidden and Scoor.

 The main villages on the Ross of Mull are:

 • Pennyghael – a small general store

-• Bunessan – a general store and post office, gift shop, bakery, hotel
+• Bunessan – a general store and post office, gift shop, bistro, hotel

 • Fionnphort –The Ferry Shop, Keel Row pub and restaurant, and award-winning Ninth Wave restaurant